Our Focus » Upholstered Furniture

-Domestic furniture fires kill 1,500 people a year in Europe and seriously injure 15,000.
-This is a major hazard to consumers that has remained overlooked for more than 20 years.
-It is difficult to think of any other EU consumer safety issue with more potential benefits that has been neglected for so long by most regulators at EU as well as national level.
+Home furniture fires kill 1,500 people a year in Europe, and seriously injure 15,000 people.
+This is a major hazard to consumers that has been overlooked for more than 20 years.
+It is difficult to think of any other EU consumer safety issue that has been neglected for so long by most regulators at EU as well as national level.

-Similar high standards of fire safety do not exist in any other Member State where consumers are therefore completely exposed to the dangers of upholstered furniture fires – especially foam-filled furniture.
-Indeed, once involved, foam-filled furniture creates a major increase in the fire hazard of any kind of domestic fire.
+Similar high standards of fire safety do not exist in any other Member State of the EU.
+Therefore, consumers in other Member States are exposed completely to the dangers of upholstered furniture fires – especially foam-filled furniture.
+Once involved, foam-filled furniture creates a major increase in the fire hazard of any kind of home fire.

 Action at EU level is required to guarantee adequate protection for all EU consumers alike.

 - The European Fire Safety Alliance urges governments and manufacturers to increase fire safety of furniture.